ezsystems/ezplatform-ee/doc/platformsh/INSTALL.md

 1. Fork [eZ Platform Enterprise Edition](https://github.com/ezsystems/ezplatform-ee/) and clone your fork locally.
 1. Add the platform remote of your project, and push your branch.
 The Platform.sh setup wizard tells you the command to use.
 Example:
    `git remote add platform my_project@git.eu.platform.sh:my_project.git`
    1. Set the environment variables for your eZ Network installation ID:
       `export COMPOSER_KEY=my-installation-id`
-      ...and token password:
+      and token password:
       `export COMPOSER_PASSWORD=my-token-password`
    1. Optional: Set the SYMFONY_ENV environment variable to 'prod' or 'dev':
       `export SYMFONY_ENV=dev`